-- Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content.
-The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
+- Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
 The odour may indicate that the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
 Because of these limitations, only restricted use of cartridge respirators is considered appropriate. - Cartridge performance is affected by humidity.
 Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used for 4 hr.
-Used cartridges should be discarded daily, regardless of the length of time used

-Appearance Liquid.
-Physical state Liquid Relative density (Water = 1) Not Available Odour Characteristic Partition coefficient n-octanol / water Not Available Odour threshold Not Available Auto-ignition temperature (°C) Not Applicable pH (as supplied) Not Available Decomposition temperature (°C) Not Available Melting point / freezing point (°C) Not Available Viscosity (cSt) Not Available Initial boiling point and boiling range (°C) Not Available Molecular weight (g/mol) Not Applicable Flash point (°C) Not Applicable Taste Not Available Evaporation rate Not Available Explosive properties Not Available Flammability Not Applicable Oxidising properties Not Available Upper Explosive Limit (%) Not Applicable Surface Tension (dyn/cm or mN/m) Not Available Lower Explosive Limit (%) Not Applicable Volatile Component (%vol) Not Available Vapour pressure (kPa) Not Available Gas group Not Available Solubility in water Miscible pH as a solution (1%) Not Available Vapour density (Air = 1) Not Available VOC g/L Not Available Heat of Combustion (kJ/g) Not Available Ignition Distance (cm) Not Available Flame Height (cm) Not Available Flame Duration (s) Not Available Enclosed Space Ignition Time Equivalent (s/m3) Not Available Enclosed Space Ignition Deflagration Density (g/m3) Not Available
+Used cartridges should be discarded daily, regardless of the length of time used nformation on basic physical and chemical properties Appearance Liquid.
+Physical state Liquid Relative density (Water = 1) Not Available Odour Not Available Partition coefficient n- octanol / water Not Available Odour threshold Not Available Auto-ignition temperature (°C) Not Applicable pH (as supplied) Not Available Decomposition temperature (°C) Not Available Melting point / freezing point (°C) Not Available Viscosity (cSt) Not Available Initial boiling point and boiling range (°C) Not Available Molecular weight (g/mol) Not Applicable Flash point (°C) Not Applicable Taste Not Available Evaporation rate Not Available Explosive properties Not Available Flammability Not Applicable Oxidising properties Not Available Upper Explosive Limit (%) Not Applicable Surface Tension (dyn/cm or mN/m) Not Available Lower Explosive Limit (%) Not Applicable Volatile Component (%vol) Not Available Vapour pressure (kPa) Not Available Gas group Not Available Solubility in water Miscible pH as a solution (1%) Not Available Vapour density (Air = 1) Not Available VOC g/L Not Available